alexjlockwood/AndroidDesignPatterns/_posts/2012-07-06-loaders-part1.md

      <a href="http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/1.5_r4/android/app/Activity.java#3503">each time the activity returns from a stopped state</a>,
      and therefore puts the UI thread at risk.
 This cost significantly outweighs the convenience of having the activity deactivate/close the cursor for us.

-  3. The `SimpleCursorAdapter` constructor (line 32) is deprecated and should not be used.
+  3. The `SimpleCursorAdapter` constructor is deprecated and should not be used.
 The problem with this constructor is that it will have the `SimpleCursorAdapter` auto-requery its data when changes are made.
 More specifically, the CursorAdapter will register a ContentObserver that monitors the underlying data source for changes, calling `requery()` on its bound